muadao/AI-Agent-Frontend/README.md

     Clip names are used only in `3d.ts`, and are triggered by events.
 2. Vertex animations are not supported.

+If your GLTF file causes issues, it's very likely that comment out the codes in `3d.ts` that are related to animations will fix the issue.
 ### Replace icons and Images
 Some icons are inlined svg, and some are images.
 Images can be replaced in the `public/assets` directory.